-Passengers can change tickets and correct errors within 24 hours of purchase
+Airline passengers can change tickets and correct errors within 24 hours of purchase

 Many passengers make mistakes by booking to the wrong city airport.
 This might happen in Chicago, where flights take off and land at either Midway or O’Hare.
-In New York, there are not only JFK, LaGuardia, and Newark, but also MacArthur and White Plains added to the mix.
-And, in the DC area, choices are Reagan National Airport, Baltimore Washington Airport, or Dulles.
-Making a mistake in airports can mean major hassles with connecting flights that may be impossible to rectify.
+In New York, there are not only JFK, LaGuardia, and Newark; also, think about adding MacArthur and White Plains to the mix.
+And in the DC area, choices are Reagan National Airport, Baltimore Washington Airport, or Dulles.
+Making a mistake in airports can mean major hassles with connecting flights.
+These issues may be impossible to rectify.
 The 24-hour rule allows a no-charge correction.

-This is perhaps the most frequent mistake made by passengers that requires the 24-hour rule.
-In the day of TSA screening against terrorist watch lists and security checkpoints, an improperly spelled name can become a problem.
+This is perhaps the most frequent mistake made by passengers that require the 24-hour rule.
+Today, TSA screening against terrorist watch lists and security checkpoints, an improperly spelled name can become a problem.

 Here is the introduction to the 24-hour rule published by DOT:

 This guidance also clarifies that the Department’s Office of Aviation Enforcement and Proceedings (Enforcement Office) considers the failure to notify such consumers of the 24-hour reservation requirement to be unfair and deceptive in violation of 49 U.S.C. § 41712.
 It also considers the failure to offer a passenger a full refund in the original form of payment in the event of a cancellation request covered by the 24-hour reservation requirement to be an unfair and deceptive practice.

 This 24-hour rule did not go over well with airlines.
 It was challenged in the court system as an overextension of DOT’s authority.
 The airline complainants lost their case.
-Their subsequent request to the US Supreme Court to change the regulation was also rebuffed by the highest court in the land when it refused to hear the case.
+Their subsequent request to the U.S. Supreme Court to change the regulation was also rebuffed by the highest court in the land when it refused to hear the case.

 Charlie Leocha is the President of Travelers United.
-He has been working in Washington, DC, for the past ten years with Congress, the Department of Transportation and industry stakeholders on travel issues.
-He was the consumer representative to the Advisory Committee for Aviation Consumer Protections appointed by the Secretary of Transportation from 2012 through 2018.
+He has been working in Washington, DC, for the past 14 years with Congress, the Department of Transportation, and industry stakeholders on travel issues.
+He was the first consumer representative to the Advisory Committee for Aviation Consumer Protections appointed by the Secretary of Transportation from 2012 through 2018.